TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ### Pause the system

-This API is used to notify the engine for Pause at the same time the system Pause occurs.
+This API is used to notify the engine for Pause when the system Pause occurs.
 #### Function prototype

 ```
-ITMGContext -(void)Pause
+ITMGContext -(QAVResult)Pause
 ```

 ### Resume the system
-This API is used to notify the engine for Resume at the same time the system Resume occurs.
+This API is used to notify the engine for Resume when the system Resume occurs.
 #### Function prototype

 ```
-ITMGContext -(void)Resume
+ITMGContext -(QAVResult)Resume
 ```

 ### Deinitialize the SDK
-Deinitializes an SDK to make it uninitialized.
+This API is used to deinitialize SDK to make it uninitialized.
 #### Function prototype

 ```